trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 - for no overhead: `128 * 1024 / (220 + 9) / 4 = 143` variables!

-It might sound like a lot but it's not that much of a budget: some packaging systems (like `haskell`'s `hackage`) do like small fine-grained packages and occasionally do install `C` header files.
+It might sound like a lot but it's not that much of a budget: some packaging systems (like `haskell` `hackage`) do like small fine-grained packages and occasionally do install `C` header files.
-`nix` itself favours smaller packages to speed up rebuilds and shrink runtime closure. `pkg-config` is geared towards installing packages into individual directories.
+`nix` itself favors smaller packages to speed up rebuilds and shrink runtime closure. `pkg-config` is geared towards installing packages into individual directories.

-And what is worse: `NIX_CFLAGS_COMPILE` is not the only option that exhibits this behaviour.
+And what is worse: `NIX_CFLAGS_COMPILE` is not the only option that exhibits this behavior.
 Here is the longer list following `mangleVarList` used in `nixpkgs`:

 ```